vioxcd/ff-dashboard/HELP.md

 The rules follows the rules in `#ranking` channel. they are:

 1. Watched by 5 members at minimum (completed or watching by 5th episode)
-2. Minimum score of 85 (doesn't apply for some, e.g. `underrated` tab)
+2. Minimum score of 85 (doesn't apply for some though)
 3. Sorted by: score > votes (number of audience) > alphabet
 4. ~~Titles are formatted in lowercase English~~ — this doesn't apply!